ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 ![Creating a UI layer in ct.js](./images/tutJettyCat_27.png)

-Then open the room `InGame`, and add this code to the bottom of its OnCreate code:
+Then open the room `InGame`, and add this code to the bottom of its On Create code:

 ```js
 ct.rooms.append('UI_InGame', {